miqueltubau/Wav2Pix/Readme.md

 `scripts/generate_pickle.py`

-Once you have the pickle files with all the paths for both training and test images and audio frames, iunclude them in:
+Once you have the pickle files with all the paths for both train/test images and audio frames, include them in:

 `config.yaml`